What Is A Test Plan & How to Write One

 by Adam Sandman on

-In the software development landscape, quality isn't an afterthought, it's baked into the process.
-Fueling this unwavering pursuit of excellence is the test plan — a document that holds the power to transform a potential buggy application into a polished gem.
-But what exactly is this blueprint, and why should it be your first priority before diving into the testing fray?
+In the software development landscape, quality can’t be an afterthought — it needs to be baked into the process from the start.
+A key component of this pursuit of excellence is the test plan.
+But what exactly is this document, and why should it be your top priority before diving into the testing process?
+Keep reading to learn more.

 What is a Test Plan?